tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 });
 ```

 The endpoint is `https://s3.<REGION>.backblazeb2.com`.
-Although the region is part of the endpoint aws sdk still expects you to set a value for `region` in the configuration.
+Although the region is part of the endpoint AWS SDK still expects you to set a value for `region` in the configuration or in the `AWS_REGION` environment variable.
 As just stated, you can simply retrieve your region from the endpoint.

-Backblaze also has a native API, see below.
+Backblaze also has a native API.
+You can use [this adapter](https://www.npmjs.com/package/@tweedegolf/sab-adapter-backblaze-b2) if you want to use the native API.

 ## API